AmrMosallem/Clean-Code-and-Design-Patterns/README.md

 ## **Clean Code Practice Questions**

 ### Question 1: Consider the method below.
 Do the variables need a more meaningful context?
-If so, suggest them?
+If so, suggest them.

 ```java
 private void printGuessStatistics(char candidate, int count) {